-Easter Cookies with a classic sugar cookie dough drizzled with an easy buttercream vanilla icing and lots of cute sprinkles.
+Bake these Easter Cookies with classic sugar cookie dough, drizzled with easy buttercream vanilla icing, and lots of cute pastel sprinkles on top!

 How To Make Easter Sugar Cookies